EpiModel/EpiModel-Gallery/2018-09-SocialInformationDiffusion/README.md

-# Modeling Social Information Diffusion Process Using SI Model
+# Modeling Information Diffusion Process in a Social Network Using SI Model

 ## Description
-In this example we build a social information diffusion model based on exsiting SI process.
-New arguments include the infection probability for the second strain, the recovery rate for the second strain, and the proportion of the initial infections that entail the second strain.
-No entirely new modules are needed, but two of the built-in modules (infection and recovery) are edited:
+In this example we build an information diffusion model based on exsiting SI process to monitor dissemination of new ideas inside a social network.
+Instead of information diffusion (infection process) could happen between any discordant nodes, it can only happen when suscpetible nodes have more than a minimum degree of partnerships with infectious nodes.
+New argument includes minimum degree of infection.
+No entirely new modules are needed, but infection process module is edited:

 ## Modules
-The **infection module** (function = `infection.2strains`) includes the following changes from the base EpiModel infection module (`infection.net`):
+The **infection module** (function = `infect_mod`) includes the following changes from the base EpiModel infection module (`infection.net`):

-* Existing functionality to pass different transmission probabilities by direction across two modes is turned off, and warnings added if users invoke this functionality

-* Transmission probabilities within each discordant relationship are calculated based on the strain of the infected partner (and the time since infection, if time-varying parameters are used)

-* Newly infected individuals have their strain assigned from the infected partner

-* Book-keeping is added for incidence and prevalence by strain

-The **recovery module** (function = `recov.2strains`) is based off of the recovery module in the TestAndTreatIntevention example in the EpiModel Gallery, which is in turn based off of the built-in recovery module (`recovery.net`).
-Three key changes are found here:

-* Strain is assigned to the initially-infected population

-* Recovery rates are calculated based on an infected individual's strain

-* Book-keeping is added for recoveries by strain
+* Book-keeping the degree of discordant edges for susceptible nodes

+* The infection probability is only assigned to susceptible nodes with more than minimum degree of discordant edges, otherwise is 0

 ### Parameters
 The new or altered epidemic model parameters are:

-* `inf.prob`: the probability that an infection will occur given an act between a susceptible individual and one who is infected with *strain 1*
-* `inf.prob.st2`: the probability that an infection will occur given an act between a susceptible individual and one who is infected with *strain 2*
-* `rec.rate`: the rate of recovery for those infected with *strain 1*
-* `rec.rate.st2`: the rate of recovery for those infected with *strain 2*
+* `min.degree`: the minimum degree of discordant edges for the infection to occur
-* `pct.st2`: the probability that an initially infected individual is infected with *strain 2*

 # Worked example
 In the worked example in `model.R`, we consider a case in which strain 1 is highly infectious but short-lived (`inf.prob` = 0.5, `rec.rate` = 0.05), while strain 2 is much less infectious but longer-lived (`inf.prob.st2` = 0.01, `rec.rate.st2` = 0.005).
 The initial frequency of the two strains is equal (`pct.st2` = 0.5).